bradtraversy/devcamper-api/readme.md

 # DevCamper API

-> Backend API for the DevCamper application, which is a bootcamp directory app
+> Backend API for DevCamper application, which is a bootcamp directory website

 ## Usage

-Rename the "config/config.env.env" to "config/config.env" and add your own values/settings
+Rename "config/config.env.env" to "config/config.env" and update the values/settings to your own

-### Install Dependencies
+## Install Dependencies

 ```
 npm install
 ```

-### Run app
+## Run App

 ```
 # Run in dev mode